Elliptically Distributed Lozenge Tilings of a Hexagon: Symmetric lozenge weights

-Each $\tu_i$ will eventually be a power of $q$ times $u_i$ (see Section \ref{prob_model}).
-First, we can obviously shift any of such rhombi along the directions given by their edges, either upwards or downwards.
-If we shift the horizontal lozenge labeled $\tu_3$ upwards-right or upwards-left, the label of the new lozenges will be multiplied by $q^{-1}$.
+Each $\tu_i$ will eventually be a power of $q$ times $u_i$, see Section~\ref{prob_model}.
+First, we can obviously shift any such rhombus along the directions given by its edges, either upwards or downwards.
+If we shift the horizontal lozenge labeled $\tu_3$ upwards-right or upwards-left, the label of the new lozenge will be multiplied by~$q^{-1}$.
 If we shift it downwards-right/left, the label will get multiplied by $q$.
-Naturally, if we shift directly upwards, the label will be multiplied by $q^{-2}$ as a composite of an upwards-right and and upwards-left shift.
-A similar rule is used for lozenges with labels $\tu_2$ and $\tu_3$.
-The process is depicted in Figure \ref{shifts}, with the caveat that for labels $\tu_1$ and $\tu_2$ we only show the directions in which the label gets multiplied by $q$ (it gets multiplied by $q^{-1}$ in the opposite two directions than the ones depicted).
-Clearly translating any lozenge along its long diagonal does not change its label.
+Naturally, if we shift directly upwards, the label will be multiplied by~$q^{-2}$ (a composite of an upwards-right and upwards-left shift).
+A similar rule is used for lozenges with labels~$\tu_2$ and~$\tu_3$.
+The process is depicted in Fig.~\ref{shifts}.
+Translating any lozenge along its long diagonal does not change its label.

-To a lozenge with label $\tu_i$ ($i=1,2,3$) we assign the following weight:
+To a lozenge with label $\tu_i$ ($i=1,2,3$) we assign the following weight

 where